 During the BEAD Challenge Process, the BDO will allow challenges from nonprofit organizations, units of local and Tribal governments and internet service providers (ISPs).

 Challenge Process Overview

-The challenge process conducted by the BDO will include four phases, spanning 120 days:
+The challenge process conducted by the BDO will include four phases, spanning 120 days.
+The four phases are outlined in the table below and include: